refring/monero-rpc-php/README.md

 Monero daemon and wallet RPC client library written in modern PHP.

-**WARNING:** The API might still undergo significant changes so use at own risk

 ## Features
 * Implements Monero wallet and daemon json-rpc methods
 * Support authentication for the wallet and daemon rpc servers